Emik03/KeepCoding/Documentation/ModConfig.TSerialize..HasReadSucceeded.md

 #### [KeepCoding](index.md 'index')
 ### [KeepCoding](KeepCoding.md 'KeepCoding').[ModConfig&lt;TSerialize&gt;](ModConfig.TSerialize..md 'KeepCoding.ModConfig&lt;TSerialize&gt;')
 ## ModConfig&lt;TSerialize&gt;.HasReadSucceeded Property
 Whether or not there has been a successful read of the settings file.
+This value will always be false in the editor.
 ```csharp
 public bool HasReadSucceeded { get; set; }
 ```